AltspaceVR/Presentations/README.md

-# Internal and external HTML5 presentations
+# Presentations related to AltspaceVR